Community Partnerships Are About Stewardship, Not Visibility

 Communities are not static.
 Needs change.
 People change.
 Expectations change.

-Who benefits when change is resisted?
+Who benefits when people resist change?

 Walking Away Can Be Ethical

-Refusal to support governance without accountability.
+It refuses governance without accountability.

-Refusal to confuse money with leadership.
+It refuses to confuse money with leadership.

 What This Means for Our Work